Sweden women's national football team: History

+The team was coached by Thomas Dennerby from 2005 to 2012.
 After winning the two qualifying matches against Denmark for the Beijing 2008 Olympics, the Swedish Olympic Committee approved of record increases in investments for the women's team.
 The new budget granted over a million SEK (about US$150,000) for the team and 150,000 SEK (about US$25,000) per player for developing physical fitness.
 The new grants are almost a 100% increase of the 2005 and 2006 season funds.

+The team was coached by Pia Sundhage from 2012 to 2017.
 The developments and conditions of the Sweden women's national football team from its beginnings until 2013 can be seen in the 2013 three-part Sveriges Television documentary television series The Other Sport.
+Lotta Schelin surpassed Hanna Ljungberg's 72-goal record against Germany on 29 October 2014.